gustavopinto/gustavopinto.github.com/_pages/books.md

 I'm working on two books.

 The [first one](/books/good-rearch-habits/) is a short book describing some good habits that I think are valuable for young researchers trying to find their way in academia.
-[For the first 90 days, I'm donating 100% of the sales to a hospital.](/books/good-rearch-habits/)
+[For the first 90 days, I donated 100% of the sales to a hospital.](/books/good-rearch-habits/)

-The [second book](http://gum.co/demystifying-oss-licensing) (still a working in progress) aims to ease the understanding of open source software licenses.
+The [second book](https://gum.co/oss-licensing-101) aims to ease the understanding of open source software licenses.

 Both of them are self-published on gumroad.